Tim-Raphael/lrt-concept/README.md

 #### Variables Explanation:

 - **Dependent Variable $( y )$**:
-  - Represents the variable we aim to predict based on the independent variable $ x $.
+  - Represents the variable we aim to predict based on the independent variable $x$.
 It is often referred to as the predicted value.

 - **Independent Variable $( x )$**:
-  - Denotes the variable used to make predictions about the dependent variable $ y $.
+  - Denotes the variable used to make predictions about the dependent variable $y$.
 It serves as the input to our model or predictor variable.

 - **Slope $( m )$**:
-  - Indicates the rate of change of the dependent variable $ y $ concerning the independent variable $ x $.
-It shows how much $ y $ changes for a unit change in $ x $.
+  - Indicates the rate of change of the dependent variable $y$ concerning the independent variable $x$.
+It shows how much $y$ changes for a unit change in $x$.
-  - A positive slope $ m $ suggests a positive relationship between $ x $ and $ y $, while a negative slope suggests a negative relationship.
+  - A positive slope $m$ suggests a positive relationship between $x$ and $y$, while a negative slope suggests a negative relationship.

 - **Intercept $( b )$**:
-  - Represents the point where the regression line intersects the y-axis when $ x = 0 $.
-It indicates the value of $ y $ when $ x $ is zero and signifies the baseline value of $ y $ when all other factors are zero.
+  - Represents the point where the regression line intersects the y-axis when $x = 0$.
+It indicates the value of $y$ when $x$ is zero and signifies the baseline value of $y$ when all other factors are zero.

 ## Demo

-The tool takes a dataset consisting of pairs of $[ x, y ]$ values and a target value $ x $.
+The tool takes a dataset consisting of pairs of $[ x, y ]$ values and a target value $x$.
 It performs simple linear regression on the dataset and returns the predicted value, slope, and intercept.

 ### Input